Cañon City, Colorado: 1860s to 1900

 Bird's eye view of dwellings, commercial and civic buildings between the Arkansas River and mountains in This drawing of Canon City, Colorado, 1882.

+The new Territory of Colorado was organized on February 28, 1861, and Fremont County, Colorado Territory was created on November 1, 1861, with Cañon City as the first and only county seat.

 In 1861, the town raised two companies of volunteers to serve with the Second Colorado Infantry during the American Civil War.
 This regiment fought in skirmishes in nearby New Mexico and as far east as the Indian Territory (Oklahoma) and Missouri before ending its organization in 1865.

 In 1862, A. M. Cassaday drilled for petroleum 6 mi north of Cañon City, close to a known oil seep.
 Cassaday struck oil at the depth of 50 ft, and he completed the first commercial oil well west of the Mississippi River.
 He drilled five or six more wells nearby, and he refined kerosene and fuel oil from the petroleum.
 Cassaday sold the products in Denver.

 Congress approved the Territory of Colorado's request for funds to construct a penitentiary in 1867.
 The Colorado Territorial Penitentiary opened in 1871, becoming Colorado's first prison.
 The original structure held 43 prisoners, though the number of incarcerated people increased steadily to over 400 people by the turn of the century.
 Records of inmate labor at the penitentiary date to 1872, including numerous complaints that inmates were not receiving full compensation for their work.
 Incarcerated workers contributed significantly to the development of the city, including the construction of Skyline Drive by 60 inmates.
 The scenic road opened in 1905.

+The City of Cañon City was incorporated on April 3, 1872.
 A number of metal ore smelters were built in Cañon City following the discovery of gold at Cripple Creek in 1891.
 On July 30, 1904, the spelling of the Cañon City post office was changed to the common English spelling "Canyon City", but the spelling was changed back to the Spanish spelling "Cañon City" on December 15 of that year.